hamitsehjal/Data-Structures-Algorithms/System-Design/README.MD.md

 ## Data Storage Units and Scales

 ```
-This spreadsheet defines computer storage units and their sizes.
-It contains the following fields:

 | Unit        | Abbreviation | Approximate Size (Bytes)      | Exact Size (Bytes) | Example                                              |
 | :---------- | :----------- | :---------------------------- | :----------------- | :--------------------------------------------------- |
 | Bit         | b            | 1 or 0 (binary digit)         | 1 bit              | Smallest unit of data                                |